-The old one in sorrow: "For the jewels I look on Thanks do I utter for all to the Ruler, Wielder of Worship, with words of devotion, The Lord everlasting, that He let me such treasures 45 Gain for my people ere death overtook me.
-Since I've bartered the agèd life to me granted For treasure of jewels, attend ye henceforward He desires to be held in memory by his people.
-The wants of the war-thanes; I can wait here no longer.
-The battle-famed bid ye to build them a grave-hill, 50 Bright when I'm burned, at the brim-current's limit; As a memory-mark to the men I have governed, Aloft it shall tower on Whale's-Ness uprising, That earls of the ocean hereafter may call it Beowulf's barrow, those who barks ever-dashing From a distance shall drive o'er the darkness of waters."
-The hero's last gift The bold-mooded troop-lord took from his neck then The ring that was golden, gave to his liegeman, The youthful war-hero, his gold-flashing helmet, His collar and war-mail, bade him well to enjoy them: and last words.
-60 "Thou art latest left of the line of our kindred, Of Wægmunding people: Weird hath offcarried All of my kinsmen to the Creator's glory, Earls in their vigor: I shall after them fare."
-'Twas the aged liegelord's last-spoken word in 65 His musings of spirit, ere he mounted the fire, The battle-waves burning: from his bosom departed His soul to seek the sainted ones' glory. - [1] The word 'oferhígian' (2767) being vague and little understood, two quite distinct translations of this passage have arisen.
-One takes 'oferhígian' as meaning 'to exceed,' and, inserting 'hord' after 'gehwone,' renders: The treasure may easily, the gold in the ground, exceed in value every hoard of man, hide it who will.
-The other takes 'oferhígian' as meaning 'to render arrogant,' and, giving the sentence a moralizing tone, renders substantially as in the body of this work.
+Curiosity urged him if, excellent-mooded, Alive he should find the lord of the Weders Mortally wounded, at the place where he left him.
+'Mid the jewels he found then the famous old chieftain, His liegelord belovèd, at his life's-end gory: He thereupon 'gan to lave him with water, Till the point of his word piercèd his breast-hoard.
+Beowulf spake (the gold-gems he noticed), The old one in sorrow: "For the jewels I look on Thanks do I utter for all to the Ruler, Wielder of Worship, with words of devotion, The Lord everlasting, that He let me such treasures Gain for my people ere death overtook me.
+Since I've bartered the agèd life to me granted For treasure of jewels, attend ye henceforward The wants of the war-thanes; I can wait here no longer.
+The battle-famed bid ye to build them a grave-hill, Bright when I'm burned, at the brim-current's limit; As a memory-mark to the men I have governed, [95] Aloft it shall tower on Whale's-Ness uprising, That earls of the ocean hereafter may call it Beowulf's barrow, those who barks ever-dashing From a distance shall drive o'er the darkness of waters."
+The bold-mooded troop-lord took from his neck then The ring that was golden, gave to his liegeman, The youthful war-hero, his gold-flashing helmet, His collar and war-mail, bade him well to enjoy them: "Khou art latest left of the line of our kindred.
+Of Wægmunding people: Weird hath offcarried Beowulf is rejoiced to see the jewels.

+He desires to be hel in memory by his people.

+The hero's last gift

+and last words.

+All of my kinsmen to the Creator's glory, Earls in their vigor: I shall after them fare."
+'Twas the aged liegelord's last-spoken word in Hissmusings of spirit, ere he mounted the fire, The battle-waves burning: from his bosom departed His soul to seek the sainted ones' glory. - [1] The word 'oferhígian' (2767) being vague and little understood, two quite distinct translations of this passage have arisen.
+One takes 'oferhígian' as meaning 'to exceed, and, inserting 'hord' after 'gehwone,' renders: The treasure may easily, the gold in th ground, exceed in value every hoard of man, hide it who will.
+The other takes 'oferhígiar as meaning 'to render arrogant,' and, giving the sentence a moralizing tone, render substantially as in the body of this work.
 (Cf. 28 13 et seq.) - [2] The passage beginning here is very much disputed.
-'The bill of the old lord' is by some regarded as Beowulf's sword; by others, as that of the ancient possessor of the hoard. 'Ær gescód' (2778), translated in this work as verb and adverb, is by some regarded as a compound participial adj. = sheathed in brass.
+'The bill of the old lord' is by som regarded as Beowulf's sword; by others, as that of the ancient possessor of the hoard 'Ær gescód' (2778), translated in this work as verb and adverb, is by some regarded as compound participial adj. = sheathed in brass.
 XXXIX.